jefaturico/notes/pages/integrated_coastal_zone_management.md

-- ## Integrated Coastal Zone Management
+## Integrated Coastal Zone Management
-	- **Integrated Coastal Zone Management:** Dynamic, continuous, and iterative process designed to promote sustainable management of coastal zones.
+	- **iIntegrated Coastal Zone Management:** Dynamic, continuous, and iterative process designed to promote sustainable management of coastal zones.
 	- Focus on the **land side of the coastal zone:**
 	  * Coastal plain.
 	  * Nearshore marine environment.